 Dr. Annie decided to become a chiropractor after seeing vibrance and vitality restored to her 12-year-old dog by a chiropractic adjustment.
 What happened that day changed everything!

-“Providing comfort and protection to animals is a profound honor.
-Every day I am moved by how capable and genuine they are.”
+“Providing care and comfort to animals is a profound honor.
+Every day I am inspired by how genuine and capable they are.”

-While she was in chiropractic school, she founded and was the first president of Northwestern Health Sciences University’s animal chiropractic club.
-As a chiropractic student, she also spear-headed the effort to legalize animal chiropractic in Minnesota.
-Along with her husband, Scott, she founded Minnesota Animal Chiropractic Care (MACC.)
-MACC was the web hub for the animal chiropractic legalization effort, and today is a public awareness vehicle and provider directory for animal chiropractic.
+While she was completing her doctorate in human chiropractic at Northwestern Health Sciences University, she spearheaded the effort to legalize animal chiropractic in Minnesota.
+Legalization took three long years (2005-2008,) but the outcome was certainly worth it!
+She and her husband founded Minnesota Animal Chiropractic Care, which was the online hub for the animal chiropractic legalization effort in 2005, and today is a public awareness instrument and provider directory for animal chiropractic.

 Dr. Kerri started her journey to becoming an animal chiropractor during her undergraduate studies in animal science.
 She watched the experience of a good friend who tried animal chiropractic as a last ditch effort to help her miniature pinscher who was unable to walk.
 Within a few treatments, the dog started to walk again, and even regained control over his bowel and bladder function.

 “I knew that I wanted to take a whole body approach to helping animals, and animal chiropractic was the best way for me to do that.
 I am constantly amazed at how well animals respond to chiropractic care.”